 The Explorer II’s classic styling, highly readable dial, date, and second time zone support make it an excellent watch for travel, business, or casual wear.
 All the finer points, such as the Oystersteel bracelet with the trademark Oysterlock folding clasp and Easylink Comfort Extension, make wearing the Explorer II comfortable under any conditions.
 The stainless-steel bracelet can be adjusted by removing links, too.

 You may not be in the market for a Freccione, but there are plenty of older, even vintage, Explorer II’s on the secondary market.
-Whether you decide to buy a new Explorer II from an authorized Rolex dealer or pursue a deal on the secondary market, the Explorer II is a worthwhile timepiece investment.
+Whether you decide to buy a new Explorer II watch from an authorized Rolex dealer or pursue a deal on the secondary market, the Explorer II is a worthwhile watch investment.

 The new models retain most of their original value and have little depreciation, while vintage models—depending on condition and unique attributes like dial color—can fetch many times their original price.
 Whether you choose to buy new or used an Explorer II depends on your budget and personal tastes.
 Every Rolex tells a story, and a used or vintage one has more of a story to tell.

-The Rolex Explorer II is a great travel, business, and casual wear timepiece.
+The Rolex Explorer II is a great travel, business, and casual wear watch.
 The Explorer II’s classic styling, useful complications, and bold looks are sure to complement your lifestyle.
 Its value as an investment, like all Rolex watches, depends on several factors but is ordinarily worthwhile for the horology enthusiast.